 The Society promotes the study and the discussion of military history, military artifacts, and their provenance through the collecting of military items.

 You have probably seen the signs at shows.
-The OVMS has create a very effective campaign.
-You may want to copy their ideas and share these explanations in your booth space, on your show table, or even in your own collection area.
+The OVMS has created a very effective campaign.
+You may want to copy their ideas and share their explanations in your booth space, on your show table, or even in your own collection area.

-A friend took the below photo at the Veterans Memorial Museum in Branson, Missouri.
-She shared with me, “Entering this part of the museum, the Vets in our group were getting pretty "agitated" (including my husband) — until they read this sign:
+A friend shared another good example of how to address "uncomfortable history."
+She took the below photo at the Veterans Memorial Museum in Branson, Missouri, and shared with me, “Entering this part of the museum, the Vets in our group were getting pretty "agitated" (including my husband) — until they read this sign:

 She added to her note, “THIS is how ALL history should be portrayed!”